ashleyhennefer/Getting-and-cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

 Please upload the tidy data set created in step 5 of the instructions.
 Please upload your data set as a txt file created with write.table() using row.name=FALSE (do not cut and paste a dataset directly into the text box, as this may cause errors saving your submission).
+Instructions

+Set up the path with setwd(my_path). my_path is the path where you have the file run_analsis.R. if you don't have the folder UCI HAR Dataset in my_path, the script will be downloaded in a file called Dataset.zip and unzip in my_path (You should have the library unzip installed in your machine for R).

+Run the script run_analysis.r

+It will generate a file called tidy.txt